Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/fs.md

 ### Errors
 This syscall may throw an error if:
 * The current user does not have permission to write the file.
+* The current user does not have permission to write child subfiles and subdirectories.
 * The current user does not have permission to write the parent directory.

 ## `rename(from: string, to: string)`